diamond-lang/diamond/README.md

 - Python 3 (for build.py and test.py)
 - clang (for compiling)

 The only dependencies that must be installed are Clang and Python.

-And generally Python is already installed on most Linux distros.
+### Windows

+To install Clang on Windows you must install Visual Studio, follow this [steps](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170), and when choosing components also select Clang.

-## Building on Linux and macOS
+## Building

 To get LLVM you can run `get_llvm.py`.
 This script download LLVM prebuilt binaries, extract them and save them in `deps` inside `llvm`.